semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 #### The Response

-The Elasticsearch cluster will answer, with the following response :
+The Elasticsearch cluster will answer, with the following response:

 {% highlight json %}
 {
-    "_index" : "index",
+    "_index": "index",
-    "_type" : "type",
+    "_type": "type",
-    "_id" : "id",
+    "_id": "id",
-    "_version" : 1,
+    "_version": 1,
-    "created" : true
+    "created": true
 }
 {% endhighlight %}